 During the first growing season

 When well-established, which is usually a period of two years, Japanese maples won't require as much attention to soil moisture and watering.
-That said, in the absence of rainfall, especially during the warm season when trees are actively growing, Japanese maples may need supplemental water.
+That said, in the absence of rainfall, and especially during the warm season, when trees are actively growing, even established Japanese maples may need supplemental water.
 During a drought, wilting leaves are usually a sign that your tree could use a good deep soaking.
 To be on the safe side, always use the finger test or a moisture meter to check soil moisture before watering.

 At planting time